 Another major enabler was standardization.
 The computers of the 1950s were custom-made, which made a unified computing industry impossible.
 As the field grew, industry leaders set standards in programming languages, electronic components, and specifications.
 This was vital for computers to network and communicate with each other.
 The internet got off to a slow start in the ‘60s, with email soon to follow in the ‘70s.

-The 1980s witnessed the rapid proliferation of PCs.
+PCs proliferated rapidly in the 1980s.
 The effect was similar to the Enlightenment, empowering ordinary people to do specialty tasks like printing, graphic design, accounting, and journalism.
 Rooms full of books and file cabinets started to shrink, as more information was stored on PCs and disks.
 The technology was liberating, though the potential was limited by the internet, which remained exclusive to a few large institutions.
 Home computers were still a novelty item in a small number of households.
-Very few people realized that they were just years away from another technological revolution.
+Few people realized that they were just years away from another technological revolution.

 - Assembly line photo by Ford Company (1913), public domain, https://commons.wikimedia.org/wiki/File:A-line1913.jpg (accessed and saved 1/24/16, archived 5/23/20). ↩